 Justice Summit on Human Dignity: Understanding Race in the 21st Century

-Bellarmine is embarking on its first all-school Justice Summit in which we will journey together to take a deep dive into a Justice issue.
-As part of our Jesuit roots we are called walk with the excluded.
-In solidarity with other Jesuit schools we choose to participate in the Justice Summit.
+Bellarmine is embarking on its first all-school Justice Summit in which we will journey together to take a deeper dive into a justice issue.
+As part of our Jesuit roots we are called to walk with the excluded.
+In solidarity with other Jesuit schools, we choose to participate in our first Justice Summit on Human Dignity.

 Student Goals of Justice Summit